jasonarg/saassycloud/README.md

 # SaaSsy Cloud

 ## Summary
-An in-progress demo project written with PHP 7.1, Laravel 5.5, Bootstrap 4 beta 2.
-The front end functionality of the dashboard uses several javascript frameworks and libraries including chart.js, vue.js and several well known utility libraries including axios, lodash and d3.
+An in-progress demo project written with PHP 7.1, Laravel 5.5, Bootstrap 4 beta 2, ES6 javascript and Vue.js.
+The front end functionality of the dashboard uses several javascript frameworks and libraries including chart.js, axios, lodash and d3.

 ## Theme
 The project uses a whimsical theme of a fictional SaaS company, SaaSsy Cloud, that markets extra power ups in the Super Mario Brothers World, as if it were a real place.
 It merely provides a comparison of product packages and a way for customers to sign up for a free trial.
 However, baked into the signup is a complete tracking system of all http requests with a focus on conversions.
 It also features automated assignment of a sticky A/B view group that demonstrate how one could use this technique to maximize visitor conversions.